ktorio/ktor-documentation/topics/Serving_Static_Content.md

 ### Change the default resource package {id="default-resource-package"}

+By default, Ktor calculates a path for serving static resources using a classpath of your application.
-To specify the default resource package from where the content is served, use the `staticBasePackage` property.
+If static files of your application is stored inside a specific resource package, you can set it as a default package from where the content is served using the `staticBasePackage` property.
-For the `static` package, the configuration looks as follows:
+For the `static` package inside `resources`, the configuration looks as follows:

 ```kotlin
 ```
 {src="snippets/static-resources/src/main/kotlin/com/example/Application.kt" lines="10-11,22"}

 This maps any request to `/` to the `static` package.
+As the next step, you need to specify how to serve static resources using the `resource` or `resources` functions.

 ### Serve individual resources {id="serve-individual-resources"}